Mō a Mātou Mahi

 Early soundings 2021 (Complete)

 This first stage involved initial scoping and early engagement with local government and other organisations to help us take a future-focused look at the local governance system and identify key issues and lines of inquiry.
 Our interim report reflects the results of that work, and signals our broad lines of inquiry for the next stages of the Review.

 Broader engagement 2021—2022 (Complete)

-Stage two of our review involves broader public engagement about the future of local governance and democracy in New Zealand, alongside research and policy development.
-After completing this work, we will report to the Minister of Local Government with draft findings and recommendations.
-Under our terms of reference, that report is due on 28 October 2022.
-We welcome all submissions and feedback through until 30 June 2022 for consideration into the draft report.
+Stage two of our review involved broader public engagement about the future of local governance and democracy in New Zealand, alongside research and policy development.
+Our draft report outlines draft findings and recommendations and poses questions.
+Submissions on the draft report will be considered towards our final report.

 Formal consultation and final report 2022—2023

 The third stage will involve formal consultation about our draft recommendations.
 We will consider public submissions, before we deliver our final report in June 2023.
 Please note the updated due date for the final report, changed from April 2023 to June 2023, as agreed by the Minister of Local Government.

 About the Panel

 The Review Panel members were selected through the Cabinet appointment process.
 Careful consideration was given to the range of background and experience, including Te Ao Māori perspectives, strong connections with the community, knowledge of local government issues, and urban and rural representation.

-The Panel will ensure local and central government, iwi, the business sector, community organisations, young people, and the wider public all have the opportunity engage with the review before presenting the draft report to the Minister in 2022.
+The Panel will ensure local and central government, iwi, the business sector, community organisations, young people, and the wider public all have the opportunity engage with the Review.

 All Panel members have completed a declaration of interest and a criminal convictions check.
 Those with identified perceived or actual conflicts of interest have a plan to manage that conflict of interest.